plant-humanities/essays/jasmine/README.md

        src="wc:Radha_Syamasundar_Vrindavan_Radhastami_2004.jpg"
        caption="Sahadeva, *The Idols of Krishna and Radharani, Beautifully Adorned in Fine Clothes and Garlands at the Krishna Balarama Temple*, 2004, *Wikimedia Commons*.">

 The sacred text of the *Rāmāyaṇa* also features jasmine as a symbol of purity and beauty.
 The *Rāmāyaṇa* recounts the life of Rāma, a human incarnation of Lord Vishnu who defeats the demon Rāvaṇa.
-The passage from the Sundarakāṇḍa, the fifth book of the *Rāmāyaṇa*, uses the motif of jasmine to help establish the youthful beauty of Rāma’s wife, Sītā.[^14] Similes liken her features to a waxing moon, a seed on the cusp of germination, and jasmine buds.
+A passage from the Sundarakāṇḍa, the fifth book of the *Rāmāyaṇa*, uses the motif of jasmine to help establish the youthful beauty of Rāma’s wife, Sītā.[^14] Similes liken her features to a waxing moon, a seed on the cusp of germination, and jasmine buds.
 Jasmine flowers release their strongest, most intoxicating scents when they bloom, so comparing Sītā’s teeth to jasmine buds—rather than an already-blossomed jasmine flower—characterizes her as a youthful, vigorous woman whose enticing beauty is yet to be fully realized.[^15]
 <param ve-image
        src="wc:Rama_and_Sita,_with_Lakshmana_returning_to_Ayodhya.jpg"
        caption="Artist once known, *Rama with Sita and Lakshmana returning to Ayodhya*, ca. 1650.
 Opaque watercolor on paper, 17.7 x 25.3 cm.
 National Museum, New Delhi, *Wikimedia Commons*.">